brandtcormorant/brandt.computer/src/routes/+page.md

 Listen, when you contact a neurogoofball like me there's a few things that can happen.
 In order of likelihood:

-1. The message you sent is never seen.
+1. The message is never seen.
-1. The message is seen and immediately forgotten.
+2. The message is seen and immediately forgotten.
-1. The message is read and deleted because it is ethically, financially, or aesthetically gross.
+3. The message is read and deleted because it is ethically, financially, or aesthetically gross.
-1. The message is read with interest and filed away as "not related to current obsession but future me will probably like it" and you'll receive a response some time between weeks later and never.
+4. The message is read with interest and filed away as "not related to current obsession but future me will probably like it" and I'll send a response some time between later and never.
-1. The message is read carefully and immediately responded to because it relates to something I'm currently obsessed with.
+5. The message is read carefully and immediately responded to because it relates to something I'm currently obsessed with.

 I present you with this salty answer not to give you shit, but to help you succeed and prepare you for the worst.